There are now 2 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth) Face to face

-- Students are able to (1) define and differentiate between solid, semi-solid, liquid and aerosolised medicinal products and evaluate the appropriateness of their use in clinical settings; (2) identify the categories of pharmaceutical excipients, naming two to three examples in each category, that are required for the manufacture of specific medicinal products; (3) discuss the pharmaceutical principles underpinning the manufacture of safe and efficacious medicinal products; (4) outline the means for achieving and validating the preservation and sterilisation of medicinal products; (5) understand the principles for proper handling and disposal of cytotoxic medicinal products; (6) articulate the Therapeutic Goods Administration requirements for authorised medicinal products; (7) understand the principles of Good Manufacturing Practice; (8) compare and contrast the packaging materials used for medicinal products; (9) apply mathematical principles to the preparation, and the safe and effective use of medicinal products in different patient populations; (10) prepare, label and record the extemporisation of a range of medicinal products in compliance with legislative and professional practice frameworks; and (11) be aware of dosage form preferences in diverse patient groups (age, cultural, rural).
+Students are able to (1) compare and contrast solid, semi-solid, liquid and aerosolised medicinal products and evaluate the appropriateness of their use in clinical settings; (2) evaluate the categories of pharmaceutical excipients, naming two to three examples in each category, that are required for the manufacture of specific medicinal products; (3) analyse the pharmaceutical principles underpinning the manufacture of safe and efficacious medicinal products; (4) analyse the means for achieving and validating the preservation and sterilisation of medicinal products; (5) demonstrate an advanced understanding of the principles for proper handling and disposal of cytotoxic medicinal products; (6) analyse the Therapeutic Goods Administration requirements for authorised medicinal products; (7) demonstrate an advanced understanding of the principles of Good Manufacturing Practice; (8) compare and contrast the packaging materials used for medicinal products; (9) apply mathematical principles to the preparation, and the safe and effective use of medicinal products in different patient populations; (10) prepare, label and record the extemporisation of a range of medicinal products in compliance with legislative and professional practice frameworks; and (11) demonstrate an advanced understanding of dosage form preferences in diverse patient groups (age, cultural, rural).

-- Typically this unit is assessed in the following ways: (1) summative assessments; (2) laboratory assessments; and (3) final written examination.
+Indicative assessments in this unit are as follows: (1) ongoing assessments; (2) laboratory assessments; and (3) final written examination.
 Further information is available in the unit outline.